CESNET/metacentrum-user-docs/docs/related/jupyter/index.md

 export PYTHONPATH=$TARGET_DIR/lib/python3.6/site-packages:$PYTHONPATH
 ```

 To create a virtual environment, you must specify a path.
-For example create one in the local directory called ‘mypython’
+For example create one in the local directory called `mypython`

     virtualenv $TARGET_DIR/mypython